 All year round is a good time to read books featuring LGBTQ+ characters and relationships, but this Pride Month it’s especially on our minds.
-YA has seen an explosion in characters who show a wider range of gender and sexuality – here are just a few books to celebrate people all over the LGBTQ+ spectrum this June.
+YA has seen an explosion in characters who show a wider range of gender and sexuality – here are just a few books to read this June and some upcoming titles to look forward to in the coming months.

 Anger is a Gift by Mark Oshiro